newur/blog/content/posts/2020-1-31_11-00/index.md

 ```

 This tells caddy what it should do when there is no exact match for a given path.
 This is best explained with an example:
-- a user clicks a link to this post, for instance: `blog.ghostletters.xyz/posts/2020-1-31_11-00/` (the part after the first slash is called *path*)
+- a user clicks a link to this post, for instance: `blog.ghostletters.xyz/posts/2020-1-31_11-00/` The part after the first slash is called *path*.
 - caddy looks for a file at `/path/to/blog/posts/2020-1-31_11-00/`
     - `/path/to/blog` is defined in our config
-    - `/posts/2020-1-31_11-00/` is the *path part* of the link
+    - `/posts/2020-1-31_11-00/` is the *path* part of the link
     - `/path/to/blog/posts/2020-1-31_11-00/` leads to folder, not to a file!
-- caddy applies the `try_files` rules from left to right to find a file
+- caddy applies the `try_files` rules from left to right
     - is there a file when we add `.html` to the path? - No.
-    - is there a file at the path? - No.
+    - is there a file at just the path? - No.
     - is there a file when we append `index.html`? - Yes!
     - fallback would be a redirect to the start page.
 Notice the last `index.html` is without a path.
-So this is a file at the top-level, directly in `/path/to/content`.
+So this is a file at the top-level, directly in `/path/to/content`

 So from a user perspective the following 3 links are identical, because they all lead to the same file
 - [blog.ghostletters.xyz/posts/2020-1-31_11-00/](https://blog.ghostletters.xyz/posts/2020-1-31_11-00/)
 - [blog.ghostletters.xyz/posts/2020-1-31_11-00/index](https://blog.ghostletters.xyz/posts/2020-1-31_11-00/index)
 - [blog.ghostletters.xyz/posts/2020-1-31_11-00/index.html](https://blog.ghostletters.xyz/posts/2020-1-31_11-00/index.html)

-In case you are interested in why I always use the first version, check out this post from the legendary Sir Tim Berners-Lee [Cool URIs don't change](https://www.w3.org/Provider/Style/URI)
+In case you wonder why I always use the first version, check out this great post from the legendary Sir Tim Berners-Lee: [Cool URIs don't change](https://www.w3.org/Provider/Style/URI)

-Bonus: This little extra config makes sure all requests to the domain without the `blog` sub domain get redirected to the blog.
+Bonus: This little config makes sure all requests to the domain without the `blog` sub domain get redirected to the blog.
 This might change in the future, but for now avoids request that go into void.

 ``` bash
 ghostletters.xyz {